Misery Quotes And Sayings

 Quotes And Sayings About Misery

-Read This: Movies Quotes And Sayings
+Read This: Circumstance Quotes And Sayings

 Evil is always devising more corrosive misery through man's restless need to exact revenge out of his hate.